 While the composite euro zone survey showed activity slowing in August, it offered some relief to the single currency, as some had feared a far worse reading.

-The single currency has shed 1.2 percent in the past week as the dollar rebounded on better-than-expected data.
-Falling German Bund yields, lower money market rates, and a narrowing euro zone current account surplus helped push the euro lower.
+The single currency has shed 1.2 percent in the past week as the dollar rallied on better-than-expected housing data.
+Falling German bund yields, lower money market rates, and a narrowing euro zone current account surplus helped push the euro lower.

 "The German data was better than expected, but it is clear that economic momentum is declining from a month earlier.
 While the euro can bounce a bit, the upside is rather limited from here," said Yujiro Goto, currency analyst at Nomura.